Jafner/5etools_wikijs/homebrew/lexicon.md

 ## F
-`Feats` - An Object type for homebrew
+`feat` - An Object type for homebrew
 Feats that can be chosen by a character

 ## G

 ## H
-`Hazard` - An Object type for homebrew
+`hazard` - An Object type for homebrew
-:::: These are most often enviromental hazards and climate issues, not as simple as traps but still worthwhile.
+These are most often enviromental hazards and climate issues, though can also include traps.

-### I
+## I
 [item](/en/homebrew/lexicon/item) - An Object type for homebrew Items are the most complicated homebrew structures due to their broad scope which covers:
-Magical & Mundane items, Trade Goods, Tool Kits, Mounts, Vehicles, Instruments, Weapons, Armour etc.
+Magical & Mundane items, Trade Goods, Tool Kits, Mounts, Vehicles, Instruments, Weapons, Armour, etc.